“There Was Genocide in Africa Before the Holocaust”

 German General Lothar von Trotha issued an extermination order (Vernichtungsbefehl), declaring that Herero found within colonial territory would be shot.
 Civilians were driven into the Omaheke Desert, while wells were sealed and guarded.

-Survivors were confined in concentration camps such as Shark Island, where forced labor, starvation, and disease were common.
+Survivors were confined in concentration camps such as Shark Island, where forced labor, starvation, and disease were extreme.

 About 65,000–80,000 Herero (around 80% of the population) and 10,000 Nama (50%), were murdered.